silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/How_Tos/00_Write_a_SapphireTest.md

 Inside our test method is the `objFromFixture` method that will generate an object for us based on data from our fixture file.
 To identify to the object, we provide a class name and an identifier.
-The identifier is specified in the YAML file but not saved in the database anywhere, `objFromFixture` looks the [api:DataObject] up in memory rather than using the database.
+The identifier is specified in the YAML file but not saved in the database anywhere, `objFromFixture` looks the [DataObject](api:SilverStripe\ORM\DataObject) up in memory rather than using the database.
 This means that you can use it to test the functions responsible for looking up content in the database.

 The final part of our test is an assertion command, `assertEquals`.
 An assertion command allows us to test for something